-In this installment of her popular blog, Emma Slade looks at whether you can make a negligence claim if you are given an incorrect property valuation.
+In this instalment of her popular blog, Emma Slade looks at whether you can make a negligence claim if you are given an incorrect property valuation

 They always say that buses are like bananas.
 You hang around at the bus stop for ages and then the buses all turn up together – like bunches.
 I think that is the way with professional negligence claims as well.
 Or at least case types.

 Recently, I have had a lot of claims about negligent overvaluations: where someone has bought a property, got a valuation for mortgage purposes and on the strength of that valuation, obtained a hefty mortgage.
 Years later, often when they are in a position of negative equity, they find that the original price paid – based on the valuation report – was grossly-over inflated.
 In those situations the client comes to me to make a compensation claim against the valuer for providing an incorrect property valuation.
 I then normally arrange for an expert valuer to give a retrospective valuation.
 He can look back and give an opinion as to what the correct price should have been.

 If there is a difference in the price, it doesn’t mean that there is automatically a good valuer’s negligence claim though.
 There has been a lot of case law in the past on this subject.
 Don’t worry, I won’t start citing case names and quoting learned judges.
 I will go straight to the punch line by explaining that the courts have stated that the valuer will be allowed a 10% “margin of error” before being held to have given an incorrect property valuation.
 To give an example, if you bought a property and paid £430,000 for it, but the retrospective valuation is £400,000, you probably won’t have a claim.
 You would have needed to have paid £440,000 or more for it to have a valid valuer’s negligence claim and overcome the 10% margin of error.